 Acquire for Multiple Use Cases and Audiences

-Continuous acquisition of customer insights and stories can be used to support content for a number of purposes.
+Continuous acquisition of customer insights and stories can be used to support content for a number of business, functional and communication purposes.
 It is helpful for sales, customer service, or channel partner training.
-It increases the relevancy of content used in inbound marketing.
-It supports sales enablement content developed for late stage selling.
-The use of customer stories will also improve problem solving and messaging in customer service operations.
+It increases the relevancy of content used in content marketing.
+It supports sales enablement content — from on-boarding and orientation through late stage selling.
+The use of customer stories will also improve problem solving and message delivery in customer service operations.

 Checklist for Continuous Acquisition